-Abstract: This paper reports one snapshot of our on-going experiments in which a common target we call tiny-island-in-a-huge-lake is explored with different methods ranging from a data-mining technique to an artificial immune system.
-Our implicit interest is a network intrusion detection where we usually do not know what does an illegal transaction pattern look like until it completes intrusion when it was too late.
-Hence our first interest is (i) if it is possible to train the intrusion detection system only using legal patterns.
-From this context we assume data floating in the lake are normal while ones found on the island is abnormal.
-Our second concern is then (ii) to study the limit of the size of the detectable area, that is, when we decrease the size of the island shrinking to zero until which size can the detector detect it.
-In this paper a fuzzy rule extraction implemented by a neural network architecture is employed. for the purpose,
+Abstract.
+This paper reports a snapshot of our on-going experiments in which a common target we call a-tiny-island-in-a-huge-lake is explored with different methods ranging from a data-mining technique to an artificial immune system.
+Our implicit interest is a network intrusion detection, and we assume data floating in the huge lake are normal while ones found on the tiny island are abnormal.
+Our goal here is twofold.
+One is to know (i) whether or not it is possible to train a system using just normal data alone.
+The other is to study (ii) a limit of the size of the detectable area, when we decrease the size of the island eventually shrinking to zero, equivalently so-called a-needle-in-a-haystack which is still an open and worth while tuckling problem.
+To learn these two issues, a fuzzy rule extraction system - one with fixed triangle/trapezoid membership functions for our first goal, and for the second goal with Gaussian membership functions whose shape is adaptively determined for the second goal, are exploited in this paper.

-1 INTRODUCTION
+1 Introduction

 A sultan has granted a commoner a chance to marry one of his 100 daughters by presenting the daughters one at a time letting him know her dowry that had been defined previously.
 The commoner must immediately decide whether to accept or reject her and he is not allowed to return to an already rejected daughter.
-The sultan will allow the marriage only if the commoner picks the daughter with the highest dowry. - "Sultan's Dowry Problem"1
+The sultan will allow the marriage only if the commoner picks the daughter with the highest dowry. - "Sultan's Dowry Problem"